data-integrations/wrangler/docs/directives/extract-regex-groups.md

 # Extract Regex Groups

-The `extract-regex-groups` directive extracts the data from a regex group into its own column.
+The EXTRACT-REGEX-GROUPS directive extracts the data from a regex group into its own column.